 The following situations are examples of when someone may need a guardian:

 - He is 90 years old and has moderate dementia.
 He is able to pay his bills and feed himself, but he lives in bad conditions—his apartment is bug-infested and littered with trash.
-He knows that it’s bad to live in these conditions, but does not seem aware that he is doing so.
+He knows that it’s bad for someone to live in these conditions, but does not seem aware that he is doing so.

 - She is 62 years old and has had progressive Alzheimer’s for ten years.
 She lives on a pension, and keeps her living space neat.
 But she often forgets to eat or pay bills, even when she is given reminders to do these things.